 What exactly is IRC hemorrhoids treatment?
 Infrared coagulation hemorrhoids treatment, or IRC, is a minimally invasive, is a non-surgical medical procedure used to treat hemorrhoids.
 While there are many techniques for eliminating problem hemorrhoids, IRC has been shown to be effective and fast acting.
 Infrared Coagulation (IRC) has quickly become a widely used office treatment for hemorrhoids and is well-tolerated by patients.
 Infrared coagulation is conducted on an outpatient basis in the doctor’s NYC office.
 Mild sedation can be used to alleviate any discomfort during the procedure.

-Is the NYC hemorrhoids specialist, Dr. Shawn Khodadadian able to remove external hemorrhoids?
+Are your NYC hemorrhoids specialists able to remove external hemorrhoids?
 Many symptoms patients experience are from engorged internal hemorrhoids or anal fissures (which patients usually refer to as “external hemorrhoids”).
 When the internal hemorrhoids are banded and shrink, the external hemorrhoids usually do as well.
 Many times this alone will relieve the symptoms of pain and bleeding.
 After hemorrhoid banding is completed, a skin tag may remain.
 These tags often do not cause any symptoms.
 An acute blood clot of an external hemorrhoid can be very painful and may require drainage.

 What is the difference between hemorrhoids and an anal fissure?
 Many of the symptoms that patients experience such as pain, itching and bleeding can be symptoms of both hemorrhoids or anal fissures.
 Because of this, patients tend to self diagnose themselves incorrectly.
 It is important to always consult your gastroenterologist for a proper diagnosis.
 Because bleeding can also be a symptom of colorectal cancer, it is important to rule out other problems as well.